chandranlab/mittler_2024/README.md

 - mageck v0.5.9.5 (available [here](https://sourceforge.net/p/mageck/wiki/Home/))

 #### Data acquisition
-A genome-scale CRISPR/Cas9 cell-survival screen for tick-borne encephalitis virus (TBEV) dependency factors was performed as described in Mittler et al.
+A genome-scale CRISPR/Cas9 cell-survival screen for virus dependency factors was performed as described in Mittler et al.

-A549 cells transduced with a lentiviral pool encoding the [Gecko-v2 CRISPR/Cas9-based gene inactivation library](https://www.addgene.org/pooled-library/zhang-human-gecko-v2/) were either left untreated or exposed to TBEV.
+A549 cells transduced with a lentiviral pool encoding the [Gecko-v2 CRISPR/Cas9-based gene inactivation library](https://www.addgene.org/pooled-library/zhang-human-gecko-v2/) were either left untreated or exposed to virus.
 The surviving cells were expanded and their genomic DNA was isolated.
-Experiments were performed in biological duplicate to yield 4 samples (control-rep1, TBEV-rep1, control-rep2, TBEV-rep2).
+Experiments were performed in biological duplicate to yield 4 samples (control-rep1, virus-rep1, control-rep2, virus-rep2).

 Amplicons containing single-guide RNA (sgRNA) sequences were prepared from the genomic gDNA and ligated to Illumina adapters.
 Libraries were pooled and sequenced on the Illumina NextSeq 500 (2x150 bp, paired-end mode).
 FASTQ files were demultiplexed and processed to remove technical adapter sequences.

 #### Input data files
 1. control-rep1_R1.fastq
 2. control-rep1_R2.fastq
-3. tbev-rep1_R1.fastq
+3. virus-rep1_R1.fastq
-4. tbev-rep1_R2.fastq
+4. virus-rep1_R2.fastq
 5. control-rep2_R1.fastq
 6. control-rep2_R2.fastq
-7. tbev-rep2_R1.fastq
+7. virus-rep2_R1.fastq
-8. tbev-rep2_R2.fastq
+8. virus-rep2_R2.fastq

 rep = replicate,
 R1 = P7 read,